Why you need a content strategy framework

 Producing content in various consumable formats matters because you continue to engage with a growing audience in ways they value.
 Think about what will best serve your buyer personas.
 It may be tempting to launch a podcast, but if your audience isn't consuming content this way, it won't reach them or capture their attention.
 It pays to think carefully here.

 Humans love stories.
-They make us feel connected, give us something to believe in, and make us feel better.
+They connect us, give us something to believe in, and make us feel better.

 Business storytelling is similar.
 It helps align your business with your target audience.
 But your brand's story is more than what you write on your website.
 It's also your mission and how you communicate it consistently to your audience, wherever they are.